-The Community Ministry Certificate is a program of guided independent study designed especially for individuals ready to embark on a 15-month mentored learning experience which may result in optional ordination or credentialing by a specific tradition-organization.
-Students 18 and older need not have a college degree or previous experience but should be committed to learning which is foundational to serving one's local or regional community spiritual needs.
-Each student will be assigned to a faculty mentor who supervises your progress, interacts weekly in the online classroom forum, marks assignments for each module, and gives evaluations after five months, ten months and at completion of all fifteen modules.
+The Community Ministry Certificate is a program of guided independent study.
+This program is designed especially for individuals ready to embark on a 13-month mentored learning experience which may result in optional ordination or credentialing by a specific tradition-organization.
+This program is open to students who are at least 18 years-old.
+Candidates need not have a college degree or previous experience, but should be committed to learning and self-reflection, a process that is foundational to serving one's local or regional community spiritual needs.
+Each student will be assigned to a faculty mentor who supervises your progress, interacts weekly in the online classroom forum, marks assignments for each module, and gives evaluations after five months, 10 months and at completion of all 13 modules.
 While there are no course live meetings, you and your faculty mentor communicate as needed and desired by email and internet, and by mutually agreed upon phone or video appointments.

-Modules are similar to Insights courses rather than our full-semester courses, but include media from a topic expert, a syllabus/schedule, readings, a forum to interact with the faculty mentor, and any other resources desired.
-You must purchase your own books (from a vendor of your choice).
-The emphasis is more on comprehension and personal/spiritual development than on writing, though writing must demonstrate competency in the topic.
+Modules include media from a topic expert, a syllabus/schedule, readings, a forum to interact with the faculty mentor, and any other ncessaryresources..
+You must purchase your own books from a vendor of your choice, but much of the work is already presented in each of the modules The emphasis is on comprehension and personal/spiritual development and though writing brief essays, each student must demonstrate competency in the topic.

-Student progress through the CMC is self-directed but is designed so that the program is complete by the end of 15 months.
+Student progress through the CMC is self-directed but is designed so that the program is completed by the end of 13 months.
 Therefore, each module must be completed in the month it is begun, and each module is followed immediately by the next one.
 Progress to the next module takes place each month when payment is received, regardless of early completion of the previous module.